Green Party of Canada candidates in the 2006 Canadian federal election: Rick Barsky (Saskatoon—Rosetown—Biggar)

-Barsky ran in the federal election of 1993 in Canada for election to the House of Commons of Canada as a candidate for Mel Hurtig's National Party of Canada.
+Rick Barsky ran in the federal election of 1993 in Canada for election to the House of Commons of Canada as a candidate for Mel Hurtig's National Party of Canada.
 He ran again in the federal election of 1997 for the Canadian Action Party, and was a candidate for the Legislative Assembly of Saskatchewan in 1999 for the New Green Alliance.

 More recently, Rick was the candidate in Saskatoon-Rosetown-Biggar for the Green Party of Canada in the federal elections of 2004 and 2006.